 Blue Mountain

-For the better part of the last century, Blue Mountain has been one of the most frequently climbed Adirondack mountains.
-And for good reason!
+For the better part of the last century, Blue Mountain has been one of the most frequently climbed Adirondack mountains, and for good reason!
 The striking view, with Blue Mountain Lake below, is very popular among locals and visitors alike.
 As many as 15,000 people a year might visit this mountain.

 The tower on Blue Mountain was built in 1917 and was the first to be restored on the Adirondack Forest Preserve.